Corbinpf/corbinpf.github.io/README.md

 This is the process of harvesting horticultural crops by hand.
 Fruits, such as apples, pears and peaches, can be harvested by clippers
 Sanitation: Harvest bags, crates, clippers and other equipment must be cleaned prior to harvest.[41]
 ## Emerging technology
 Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR/Cas9) has recently gained recognition as a highly efficient, simplified, precise, and low cost method of altering the genomes of species.[42]
 Since 2013, CRISPR has been used to enhance a variety of species of grains, fruits, and vegetables.
 Crops are modified to increase their resistance to biotic and abiotic stressors such as parasites, disease, and drought as well as increase yield, nutrition, and flavour.[43]
 Additionally, CRISPR has been used to edit undesirable traits, for example, reducing the browning and production of toxic and bitter substances of potatoes.
-CRISPR has also been employed to solve issues of low pollination rates and low fruit yield common in greenhouses.
+CRISPR has also been employed to solve issues of low pollination rates and low fruit yield common in greenhouses.<b>